Magnogen/Gentle/README.md

 Idk it was a good idea at the time, plus it's short and memorable

 ### Plans for the future
-- [ ] An actual working IDE
+- [ ] An actual working IDE / editor
-- [ ] A way to execute the code properly, with actual tokens and such
+- [x] A way to execute the code properly, with actual tokens and such
 - [ ] Simple ways to make your own plugin, like Noise or SDF

   Maybe make those plugins with that system?